 Intelligent research design for data intensive social science

-Who we serve D-Lab helps Berkeley graduate students, faculty, and staff move forward with world-class research in data intensive social science and humanities.
+Who we serve D-Lab helps UC Berkeley undergraduate students, graduate students, faculty, and staff move forward with world-class research in data intensive social science and humanities.

 What we do D-Lab assists the Berkeley community with the full range of research development, research design and data acquisition.
 We offer guidance in statistical methods and results to data visualization and communication.